1 / 7

 Bloom Information

-Bloom season varies by cultivar from early (May–June), midseason (June–July), late season (August–September), or repeat-blooming (multiple flushes).
-An individual scape blooms for 2–5 weeks.
-By planting early, mid, and late cultivars, the blooming season can be extended from May through September.
-Reblooming cultivars require adequate soil moisture and fertility between flushes.Detailed Descriptions
+Bloom season varies by individual cultivar from early-season (May–June) through midseason (June–July) and late-season (August–September) selections, in addition to repeat-blooming cultivars that produce multiple flushes across the growing season.
+An individual scape blooms over 2–5 weeks.
+Planting a combination of early, mid, and late cultivars extends the blooming season from May through September at the collection level.
+Reblooming cultivars require adequate soil moisture and fertility between flushes to sustain additional scape production.Detailed Descriptions

 Flower Description